 - Presentation of the next tool for checking on progress.

-Instalment 3: Teaching the alphabet in a manner that will support early readers
+Installment 3: Teaching the alphabet in a manner that will support early readers.

 - Introduce the basic principles of synthetic phonics, which underlies the PLD approach to teaching the alphabet.